Turning off Tracking for Find and FindAsync in Entity Framework

 WHERE [p].[ProductId] = @__id_0

-If you use SingleAsync the SQL will be will attempt to retrieve the TOP 2 rows, and throw an exception if there are more than one row is returned.
+If you use SingleAsync the SQL will attempt to retrieve the TOP 2 rows, and throw an exception if there are more than one row is returned.

 FindAsync also searches the context before generating the SQL and calling the database.
 If the entity is found locally, no query is made to the database.
 This is a distinct advantage over the others.